evan-007/pair-program/README.md

 Angular unit tests: `cd client && karma start` !!work in progress!!

-End-to-end tests with protractor are run against `port 3000` and the rails app.
-Any changes to the client need to be added to the build first: `gulp build`.
 To run protractor, `cd client && gulp e2e-test`.

+Protractor is run against `port 3000` and the client build. `gulp e2e-test` will generate a new build, start rails via a daemon, seed/reset the dev db, run protractor tests, and kill the rails daemon.
 If tests fail, the rails daemon may need to be killed manually with `gulp rails-kill`.

+For protractor debugging, it's probably easier to run `rails s` and pick and choose which protractor specs to run via `protractor protractorConfig.js --specs app/tests/e2e/path/to/test.js`.

 ##Seed Data